andcoz/format-clock/README.md

 # From the root of the project directory
 make uninstall
 ```
-## Notice
-Currently setting of date format on the lock screen does not work.
-If I do not
-find the way to make this work in gnome-shell 3.12, this feature will be removed
-completely.

 ## Seconds not ticking
 If you have always :00 seconds in the clock, you should enable the
 "clock-show-seconds" property in Top Panel tab in the gnome-tweak-tool or at the